Skip to main content

 What is Phishing?

-A common trick used by hackers is to send an email, which appears to come from someone you trust.
-The email urges the recipient to click on a link to verify their account, update “expired” password, or open an important attachment.
+A standard trick hackers use is sending an email that appears to come from someone you trust.
+The email urges the recipient to click a link to verify their account, update an “expired” password, or open an important attachment.
 The email may look real with company logos, links, and branding, but beware – you may have received it from an illegitimate source.
+We recommend you report phishing attempts by declaring them as phishing to BCIT’s Cyber Security Office.
+This helps to perform necessary remediation, which has helped save many accounts from potential breaches.

 What to do after you’ve been Phished?

 • Change all your passwords for the accounts that have been compromised.
-You must use a different password for each site or account.
-If you are concerned about keeping track of your passwords, you should use a password manager, for example LastPass or KeePass.
+Using a different password for each site or account is highly recommended.
+If you are concerned about keeping track of your passwords, you should use a password manager, for example, BitWarden or 1Password.

-• In case your personal identity was stolen, please report it to privacy@bcit.ca.
-We also encourage you get in touch and report the matter to your bank(s) and or a credit agency.
+• If your identity is stolen, please report it to privacy@bcit.ca.
+We also encourage you to get in touch and report the matter to your bank(s) and or a credit agency.

 Precautions to prevent future scams and Phishing

-• All BCIT external emails have a disclaimer, use extra caution when clicking links.
-Make sure you recognize the sender before opening links or attachments in the email.
+• All BCIT external emails have a disclaimer; be cautious when clicking links.
+Ensure you recognize the sender before opening links or attachments in the email.
 If in doubt, please flag suspicious emails for IT Services.

-• When using @bcit.ca email, you should always hover over the link (don’t click) to see if it starts with BCIT’s adopted Safe Link approach
+• When using the @bcit.ca email, always hover over the link (don’t click) to see if it starts with BCIT’s adopted Safe Link approach.

 (https://can01.safelinks.protection.outlook.com/?url=https://actual URL).

-• If you are not using @bcit.ca email and you notice the link is different, that is an indicator the source is probably illegitimate and is a phishing attempt.
+• If you are not using the @bcit.ca email and notice the link is different, that indicates the source is probably illegitimate and is a phishing attempt.

 • Subscribe to breach notifications from haveibeenpwned.
-This will notify you of any breach associated to your email address and the online provider.
+This will notify you of any breach associated with your email address and the online provider.